 - Patient Portal: a secure and easy-to-use way for patients to make online payments, schedule appointments, and message physicians.

 - Data analysis tools: In this modern economy, the proper analysis and utilization of data are what makes or breaks a company.
-Being able to take data and present it visually, as well as transforming it into actionable tasks, is key to a success.
+Being able to take data and present it visually, as well as transforming it into actionable tasks, is key to success.
 Modern tools like population health management and medication adherence analysis-es can ensure the optimization of your practice.

 3. Implement a comprehensive dashboard

-Work with a vendor that has a developed dashboard which has easy-to-read displays.
+Work with a vendor that has a developed a dashboard which has easy-to-read displays.
 Key indicators of revenue cycle performance include the following metrics:

 - Days in accounts receivable (days in A/R): Accounts receivable is the most common performance indicator of the performance of your practice.
-This is a necessity for your practice.

 - Adjusted collection rate: Collecting a full charge from an insured patient is rarely possible because of contractual adjustments.
-An adjusted collection rate feature measures what is collected, divided by what should have been collected.
+An adjusted collection rate feature measures what is collected, divided by what should have been received.
 Make sure your practice management system accurately reports this measure.

 - Denial rate: Another important feature, the denial rate is the percentage of claims denied by payers.
 A lower percentage denial rate means your organization’s cash flow is better, and less personnel is needed to manage denials.
-Lesser manual intervention on denials the better.

 The efficiency of a practice’s revenue cycle is dependent on all clinical staff.
 Everyone, from the physicians to the managers, must be able to understand and facilitate the processes in play.
 An inconsistent or untrained approach to RCM creates uneasy patients.
 Uneasy patients are loathed to do business.
-Whether you plan on adopting new technology or revisiting and improving old tech, it’s important to do a review of your revenue cycle management process.
+Whether you plan on adopting new technology or revisiting and improving old tech, it’s essential to do a review of your revenue cycle management process.

 Learn more about what PrognoCIS has to offer, including comprehensive practice management software, an easily accessible patient portal, expert Revenue Cycle Management services.